-- (a) the Committee shall meet as frequently as required, but not less than two times per year; - (b) a quorum for Committee meetings shall be any two Committee members; - (c) any Executive who is not a Committee member may attend (but not vote at) a meeting of the Committee for discussion on particular areas of interest to that Executive.
-The Committee may also invite other individuals to attend meetings of the Committee, as they consider appropriate; - (d) the Committee shall report to the Board on all matters relevant to the Committee's role and responsibilities; and - (e) minutes of Committee meetings shall be included in the papers for the next full Board meeting after each Committee meeting.
+- a. the Committee shall meet as frequently as required, but not less than two times per year; - b. a quorum for Committee meetings shall be any two Committee members; - c. any Executive who is not a Committee member may attend (but not vote at) a meeting of the Committee for discussion on particular areas of interest to that Executive.
+The Committee may also invite other individuals to attend meetings of the Committee, as they consider appropriate; - d. committee meetings will be held by any technological means allowing members to participate in discussions even if all of them are not physically present in the same place.
+A member who is not physically present but participating by technological means is taken to be present; - e. the Committee shall report to the Board verbally or in a written report on all matters relevant to the Committee's role and responsibilities; and - f. minutes for each meeting will be drafted by the Company Secretary and circulated to all Committee members for review following the meeting.
+Minutes will be formally adopted for signature by the Chair of the Committee once Committee members have approved the minutes at the next meeting.
+Minutes for each meeting will be entered into the minute book within one month after the relevant meeting in accordance with the section 251A of the Corporations Act.

-7.4.
-Duties and Responsibilities
+7.4 Duties and responsibilities